zimmski/tavor/README.md

 > The Delta Debugging algorithm isolates failure causes automatically - by systematically narrowing down failure-inducing circumstances until a minimal set remains.
 > -- <cite>[https://en.wikipedia.org/wiki/Delta_Debugging](https://en.wikipedia.org/wiki/Delta_Debugging)</cite>

-E.g. we feed a given data to a program which fails on executing.
+E.g. we feed a given data to a program which then fails.
 By delta-debugging this data we can reduce it to its minimum while still failing the execution.
 The reduction of the data is handled by software heuristics (semi-)automatically.
 The obvious advantage of this method, besides being done (semi-)automatically, is that we do not need to then handle uninteresting parts of the data while debugging the problem, we can focus on the important parts which actually lead to the failure.

 **Note**: Since delta-debugging reduces data it is also called `reducing`.